PerziThomas/DA_Perzi_Ambrosch/source/Geofence Management Web-Interface.md

 The task of determining what geofences should be returned in which page is handled by the backend, eliminating the need to have all geofences available in the frontend, and therefore improving frontend performance.

-### Geofence display colour
+### Geofence display color
-The user can select from a variety of display colours for the geofences on the map, for better contrast and visibility or for personal preference.
-This is a global setting, meaning that the colour can be changed for all geofences at once.
-It is not possible to set different colours for individual geofences.
+The user can select from a variety of display colors for the geofences on the map, for better contrast and visibility or for personal preference.
+This is a global setting, meaning that the color can be changed for all geofences at once.
+It is not possible to set different colors for individual geofences.

-The currently selected colour is stored in a React state variable and used when drawing the Polygons on the map.
+The currently selected color is stored in a React state variable and used when drawing the Polygons on the map.

-Highlighted geofences are always coloured green, overriding the global geofence display colour.
+Highlighted geofences are always colored green, overriding the global geofence display color.

 ### Bulk operations